MichaelTr7/MichaelTr7/README.md

 For best performance use a desktop/laptop computer.
 Mobile device support is still under development for <b>Dots and Boxes</b> and <b>Polarized Squares</b>.
 Click any image to launch the respective web-application.

-Note: Polarized Squares in currently under construction and additional functionality is being added.
+<b>Note:</b> Polarized Squares in currently under construction and additional functionality is being added.

 <br>